|By-laws (17 February 2017)|

 2. Editorial policy rests with the Publications Officer and the Editorial Board of each journal.
 Management and operational policy rests with the owners of each journal.

-XIV EAGE officer's expenses
+XV EAGE officer's expenses

 - Board members submit their expense reports to the head of accounting at the Head Office.
 These expense reports are authorised by the Secretary-Treasurer.
 Expense reports of the Secretary-Treasurer are authorised by the President.